syncfusion-content/blazor-docs/blazor/dialog/how-to/render-a-dialog-header-dynamically.md

+---
+layout: post
+title: How to Render A Dialog Header Dynamically in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Render A Dialog Header Dynamically in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Render a dialog header dynamically

 By default, the dialog is rendered without header.
 You can update its header dynamically using the `Header` property.